marcmesafervfx/MMF_Hou_SaveMajorVersions/README.md

 # 🚀 Auto Upversion

-Let’s get started!
 This script is designed to automatically save incremental versions of `.hip` files in Houdini, preventing overwrites and keeping a clean, consistent versioning system.

 ## 📦 What does this script do?